i-look-like-tintin/MasteryLevels/markdowntest.md

 - `str()` is a built-in Python function that converts a variable into a string

 ---
+Have a play with the content we've learned so far in the IDE below:

+<iframe src="https://trinket.io/embed/python/30d1b8ad2c9f" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 <!-- SUBSECTION -->
 ## For loop with if... ==... / else…